 I started by removing all the drawers and numbering them so they went back in correctly, then took off all hardware.
 I found $.13 in pennies, one of the more normal things I’ve found in an old dresser!
 Pure profit baby!
 A good cleaning is one of the most important steps to make sure your paint adheres properly.

-I started on the drawers by framing the outside of them in Palmetto, then, with a seperate brush, I outlined the insets with the bunker hill blue, and then filled in with palmetto.
+I started on the drawers by framing the outside of them in Palmetto, then, with a separate brush, I outlined the insets with the Yankee Blue, and then filled in with Palmetto.
 This is just the base coat so perfect blending is not so critical at this point.

 Here is a pic right after that video step:

 The final results are stunning, a scroll stopper for sure.
 My customer has been remodeling a home and is using this as a jumping off point to design their living room around.
-I believe painted furniture should evoke emotion, start conversations, and this is just that!
-Check out the final results:
+I believe painted furniture should evoke emotion, start conversations, and this Mermaid Inspired Dresser Makeover is just that!